 Building on Renewed Vision’s 18-year experience in working on live events, fixed installations, and video-based sets, PVP3 has been crafted to power any production with video displays of any type, size and resolution.
 It is a tall order to maintain a product’s simplicity while dramatically increasing its feature set to make it desirable for so many different uses.
 PVP3 succeeds at meeting that challenge.

 PVP3’s new graphics engine allows it to be used downstream of a video switcher and, in many cases, can replace a dedicated screen control system.
 The new PVP3 has a best-in-class video-processing engine capable of combining live and pre-recorded media in creative ways, while applying real-time visual effects, masking, cropping, color processing and other digital manipulation.
 This macOS-based system also adds support for multiple 4K SDI and NDI video inputs/outputs, as well as a fresh and powerful new user interface.
-Cue-based triggering of theatrical A/V events is enabled by PVP3’s ability to control—or be controlled by—DMX lighting and other staging controllers (not in Beta, but coming soon).
+Cue-based triggering of theatrical A/V events is enabled by PVP3’s ability to control—or be controlled by—DMX lighting and other staging controllers (coming soon).